 D) Each CRS will have an IPTPA scoring sheet which will allow them to tabulate the results of the 3-part protocol and an IPTPA calculator tool which automatically and immediately informs the CRS if the candidate reached minimum standards qualifying the player for the skill level being tested.
 After the rating session, the CRS will review the rating session results and inform the candidate if they met the requirements for the tested skill level.
 Each participant will be notified if they passed at the conclusion of the rating session.
 Both the player and the CRS will sign & date the score sheet and the final skill level attained will be circled.
 The Individual Scoring sheets will be emailed to each participant within 48 hours. & IPTPA will be emailed the results within 48 hours as well.

 E) IPTPA will publish the ratings of each player who successfully passed and maintain a world-wide database organized by country, state and skill level.
 An IPTPA Rating Card will be sent to each player listing their skill level, the date of the rating session, and the CRS that rated them.
-Individual members can attempt any number of rating sessions during their 3-year membership.
-There will be no additional listing charges beyond S&H for new IPTPA Rating Cards if they move up to a higher skill level.
-Additional rating sessions still require the $25/person fee which is payable to the CRS for 2.5-3.5 skills levels and a $33/person fee for 4.0-4.5 skills levels.
+Individual members can attempt any number of rating sessions during their year long membership.
+There will be no additional listing charges for new IPTPA Rating Cards if they move up to a higher skill level.
+Additional rating sessions still require the $33/person fee which is payable to the CRS for 2 or 3 players or a $45 fee for a single person being rated.

 2. Club Membership